 We ask that Graduate Fellows:

-- Develop a project that includes some form of knowledge mobilization and/or public engagement.
+- Develop a project that includes a knowledge mobilization and/or public engagement component.
 This may include, but is not limited to, producing a performance, podcast, or art installation; writing an op-ed, blog, or policy brief; giving a public talk; conducting a monthly student-led conversation or a debate; creating a website or app, etc.

 - Participate in School of Cities events and outreach programs

-- Share their project outcomes at a virtual symposium in May
+- Share their project outcomes at a symposium in May

 What we look for: